 The international conference “Africans and Hague Justice: Realities and Perceptions of the International Criminal Court in Africa” will be held at the Hague University of Applied Sciences (The Netherlands) from 23-24 May 2014.

 In light of the simmering tensions between the Court and some African leaders, ongoing protests in African countries against the ICC and the frequently heard objection that the Court has an anti-Africa bias, it seems timely to explore the perceptions and realities of the ICC in Africa.

 The organisers are therefore very pleased to be able to offer a range of high-level contributions from a variety of disciplines - including international law, international relations, political science, anthropology, history and media studies - to explore African realities and perceptions of the Court and reach a better understanding of them.

 We are proud to welcome Professor Kamari M. Clarke (

 Yale University), Professor Charles C. Jalloh

-(University of Pittsburgh) and Professor Makau W. Mutua (
+(Florida International University), Professor Makau W. Mutua (

 SUNY Buffalo Law School

-) as keynote speakers at the conference.
+ICC) as keynote speakers at the conference.

-call for papers (which unfortunately is closed) you will find more information on the rationale and the context of the conference.
 For practical details on registration, accommodation and transport, please check the different headings in the menu bar.
 If you are in a position to extend your stay with a few days to explore the city of The Hague, you find some interesting suggestions on the page